quicwg/quic-v2/draft-ietf-quic-v2.md

 # Differences with QUIC Version 1

-QUIC version 2 endpoints MUST implement the QUIC version 1 specification as described in {{QUIC}}, {{QUIC-TLS}}, and {{!QUIC-RECOVERY=RFC9002}}.
+Except for a few differences, QUIC version 2 endpoints MUST implement the QUIC version 1 specification as described in {{QUIC}}, {{QUIC-TLS}}, and
-However, the following differences apply in version 2.
+{{!QUIC-RECOVERY=RFC9002}}.
+The remainder of this section lists the differences.

 ## Version Field

 The Version field of long headers is 0x709a50c4.
+This randomly chosen value is meant to avoid creating patterns in specified version numbers.

 > **RFC Editor's Note:**  Please remove the sentence below prior to publication
 > of a final version of this document.